smart-edge-open/ido-specs/doc/ran/openness_xran.md

 ```

 ### Build xRAN Sample App
 Building the xRAN application and supporting software libraries and tools is beyond the scope of this document.
-Detailed instructions are provided in the documentation related to xRAN Front Haul version 20.04.
+Detailed instructions are provided in the documentation related to [O-RAN Front Haul Sample Application] (https://docs.o-ran-sc.org/projects/o-ran-sc-o-du-phy/en/latest/Setup-Configuration_fh.html#a-4-install-and-configure-sample-application).
 <!-- provide a link to the documentation reference above -->
 To build the xRAN sample app as of version 20.04, the following versions of the software are required:
 - icc version 19.0.3.206 (gcc version 4.8.5 compatibility)